PLANNING, PARAGRAPHING, AND POLISHING: FINE-TUNING THE PERFECT ESSAY

-Break The Question Down: Whether students are tackling an assignment that you have set them in class, or responding to an essay prompt in an exam situation, they should get into the habit of analyzing the nature of the task itself.
-To do this the should unravel the meaning of the question or prompt.
+Whether students are tackling an assignment that you have set them in class, or responding to an essay prompt in an exam situation, they should get into the habit of analyzing the nature of the task itself.
+To do this they should unravel the meaning of the question or prompt.
 Students can practice this in class by responding to various essay titles, questions, and prompts thereby gaining valuable experience in breaking these down.
 Have students work in groups to underline and dissect the keywords and phrases and to discuss together what exactly is being asked of them in the task.
 Are they being asked to discuss, describe, persuade, or explain?
-Understanding the exact nature of the task at hand is crucial before going any further in the planning process, nevermind the writing process.
+Understanding the exact nature of the task at hand is crucial before going any further in the planning process, never mind the writing process.

 ● Ensure the research material is directly relevant to the essay task

 ● Record in detail the sources of their information that they will use in their essay

 ● Engage with the material personally by asking questions and challenging their own biases

 ● Identify the key points that will be made in their essay

 ● Group ideas, counterarguments, and opinions together

 ● Identify the overarching argument they will make in their own essay.